 Symptoms of dementia

-This section looks at early signs of dementia and how getting a diagnosis of dementia can be a crucial first step in obtaining support to cope.
-It also discusses sensory loss and young onset dementia and the challenges faced.
+This section looks at first signs of dementia and how getting a dementia diagnosis can be a crucial step in obtaining support to cope.
+It also discusses diagnosis for people with sensory loss, as well as young onset dementia and the challenges that presents.

 Early signs and diagnosis